 - Neuropoll Inc. - Text by Anders Sandberg

-Neuropoll Inc. is a polling firm that dates back to the Second Federation, often exploiting advanced psychological and neurological methods to extract as much data they can.
-They were most known for the neuropollsters, when in the early 6300s, 20,000 citizens of New Emerton (Smith sector, NoCoZo) were wired with a system making it possible for Neuropoll to measure their reactions to a variety of products, everyday phenomena and their desires; this data is then mined to find trends, mood estimates and fashion vectors.
+Neuropoll Inc. is a polling firm that dates back to the Integration, often exploiting advanced psychological and neurological methods to extract as much data they can.
+They were most known for the neuropollsters, when in the early 6300s, 20,000 citizens of New Emerton (Smith Plexus, NoCoZo) were wired with a system making it possible for Neuropoll to measure their reactions to a variety of products, everyday phenomena and their desires; this data is then mined to find trends, mood estimates and fashion vectors.

 - Philosophy of Abundance, The - Text by M. Alan Kazlev